isabella232/bas-style-kit/README.md

 has passed certain tests.
 These is automatic, taking place whenever changes are pushed to the Project Repository.

 The `JEKYLL_ENV` will be automatically set to `staging` to ensure the documentation is built in the correct way.

-The Continuous Deployment element of SemaphoreCI will also deploy distribution assets to the *development* environment of the BAS CDN automatically.
-These assets are also generated from the *develop* branch of the Project Repository providing it has passed the same tests.
-These processes are also automatic.

 Note: The definitive version of this documentation, built from the latest, passing, version of the *develop* branch of this project, is available [here](http://bas-style-kit-docs-stage.s3-website-eu-west-1.amazonaws.com/).